github-education-resources/teachers_pet/README.md

 ## Basic Setup

 * Create an organization (you will be an owner by default).
 The organization should reflect the name of your course.
-* Add the GitHub username of all students to the 'students' file (one per line)
+* Create a `students` file (you will be prompted for the path later)
-    * If you are doing individual assignments, use a single username per line
+    * Individual assignments: one username per line
-    * If you are doing team assignments, one team per line in the format "teamName username username username"
+    * Group assignments: one team per line in the format `teamName username username username`
-* Add the GitHub username of all instructors to the 'instructors' file (one per line)
+* Add the GitHub username of all instructors to an 'instructors.csv' file (one per line)
 * Run `create_teams`

 ## Passwords / OAuth